List of Adrian Bulldogs head football coaches

 The Adrian Bulldogs football program is a college football team that represents Adrian College in the Michigan Intercollegiate Athletic Association, a part of the Division III (NCAA).
-The team has had 24 head coaches since its first recorded football game in 1892.
-The current coach is Jim Deere who first took the position for the 2010 season.
+The team has had 25 head coaches and one interim head coach since its first recorded football game in 1892.
+The current coach is Joe Palka who first took the position for the 2024 season.